chemfiles/cfiles/README.md

 simulation output. `cfiles` is implemented using the [chemfiles] library for reading and writing trajectory data.

+You can ask questions about cfiles in the [chat], or in github issues.

 ## Capacities

 ### Analysis algorithms